Dynamical Models for Random Simplicial Complexes: Introduction

-\begin{rmq} The monotonicity requirement and \eqref{eq:extra_cond} in \textbf{H2} may be used to cover a particular case of the NGF in \cite{bianconi2016NetworkGW_4} (with `flavour' $s=0$) by setting the weights $w_i = (1-\epsilon_i)$ where $\epsilon_i$ are the energies assigned to the vertices.
-We therefore assume that the distribution of $\epsilon_i$ does not have an atom at $0$, the energies are bounded, and \eqref{eq:extra_cond} is satisfied, that is, the constant $\beta$ associated to the model satisfies $\beta < \frac{1}{d-1} \log \left(1 + \frac{1}{d} \right)$. \end{rmq}
+\begin{rmq} The monotonicity requirement and \eqref{eq:extra_cond} in {\rm\textbf{H2}} may be used to cover a particular case of the NGF in \cite{bianconi2016NetworkGW_4} (namely the case with `flavour' $s=0$, in which each face $\sigma$ is selected with probability proportional to $\mathrm e^{-\beta \epsilon_{\sigma}}$, where $\epsilon_\sigma$ is the energy of face $\sigma$, and the selected faces remain in the complex) by setting the weights $w_i = (1-\epsilon_i)$ where $\epsilon_i$ are the energies assigned to the vertices.
+We therefore assume that the distribution of $\epsilon_i$ does not have an atom at $0$, the energies are bounded, and \eqref{eq:extra_cond} is satisfied, that is, the ``inverse temperature'' $\beta$ satisfies $\beta < \frac{1}{d-1} \log \left(1 + \frac{1}{d} \right)$. \end{rmq}

 Both propositions are corollaries of a more general almost sure limit theorem for the empirical measure $\Pi_n, n \geq 0$ proved in Section \ref{sec:emp}.
-While this result (and therefore the two propositions) under \textbf{H1} follows from standard P\'olya urn theory, for \textbf{H2} we need to make use of general results for measure-valued P\'olya urn processes recently established in~\cite{maivil} to cover the general case.
+While this result (and therefore the two propositions) follows from standard P\'olya urn theory under \textbf{H1}, for \textbf{H2} we need to make use of general results for measure-valued P\'olya urn processes recently established in~\cite{maivil} to cover the general case.
 See, in particular, Section \ref{sec:emp} in this work.